mo-to-la/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to delete file betty
 Script to delete my_first_directory from /tmp/
-Script that changes working directory to the previous one
+Script that changes working directory to the previous one Script that list content of all files including hidden ones in the working directory, the parent of the working directory and the /boot directory in that order, all in long formats